pozoxoxo/bike_sharing_case_study/README+(1).md

  The R^2 value using RFE method is 0.8037672953255921
 - Both approach showed uniform distribution for error terms

-**- As there is an increase on bike rentals, Company can increase their sales by focusing these following factors
+- **As there is an increase on bike rentals, Company can increase their sales by focusing these following factors**
-    - Temperature plays a huge role in the bike rentals, Higher the temperature higher the rentals
+    - **Temperature plays a huge role in the bike rentals, Higher the temperature higher the rentals**
-    - People generally tend to take lesser rentals on Snowy dyas
+    - **People generally tend to take lesser rentals on Snowy days**
-    - Company can focus on promoting bike rentals on saturday and winter season
+    - **Company can focus on promoting bike rentals on saturday and winter season**
-    - People generally tend to take lesser rentals on days having high windspeed followed by humid days**
+    - **People generally tend to take lesser rentals on days having high windspeed followed by humid days**

 ## Technologies Used
 - Visual studio Code